 All applications consume resources as they execute, in particular Time.
 Each thread, event, interrupt and OS service consume CPU time that may be separately measurable by the system.

-A common paradigm in managing applications is to monitor such resource usage by thread and take action to cease the calculation for that thread, such as abort, raise exception, lower priority or suspending the thread.
+A common paradigm in managing applications is to monitor such resource usage by thread and take action to cease the calculation for a thread that is consuming excessive time, using techniques such as abort, raise exception, lower priority or suspending the thread.
 If the calculation cannot be completed in time or within the resource constraints imposed upon it, then the application may fail.

 The consumption of CPU resources (execution time) can be affected by changes in the CPU itself: for example, CPU’s may slow down to manage heat, resulting in more execution time to achieve a result.
 Similarly, cache misses due to the way a program is organized and executed, due to multiprocessor effects, can increase the execution time needed to complete a calculation.